innovative-language-review

 Further, with an Innovative Language course, you’ll never run out of content.

-Innovative Language is one of the most prolific producers of content.
+Innovative Language is one of the most prolific producers of content (just from their YouTube channels alone!).
 Week after week, they supply you with fresh lesson material, and learners can get a free, neverending “Word of the Day” with Innovative Language.

 innovative-language-review

 Innovative Language believes that for the lessons and insights to stick, you have to see the material repeatedly.
-However, they know they have to do it in interesting, non-repetitive ways so students don’t drift off.
+However, they know they have to do it in interesting ways so students don’t drift off.

-There are around a half dozen functionalities to help students remember vocab in the target language such as flashcards, powered with Spaced Repetition System technology, a word bank and word list of the “100 Most Common Words” and “2,000 Most Common Words.”
+There are around a half dozen functionalities to help students remember vocab in the target language such as spaced spaced repetition flashcards, a word bank and word list of the “100 Most Common Words” and “2,000 Most Common Words.”

-True to tradition, lessons come at you through different modalities for maximum impact.
+Lessons come at you through different modalities for maximum impact.
 You get a potent mix of videos, audio and text.
-Lessons come at you again and again, and at different angles to make ideas stick.
+Because lessons come at you again and again and at different angles, the new vocabulary stick more easily.

 innovative-language-review

-In fact, each Pathway has topic-related lessons, such as dining out, shopping, travel, animals or body parts.
-And certain lessons in Pathways can even be skipped or viewed out of order!
+Each pathway has topic-related lessons, such as dining out, shopping, travel, animals or body parts.
+And certain lessons in pathways can even be skipped or viewed out of order!

-So you really get more bang for your buck!
-Culture is expertly woven into your lesson and you come away appreciating more of the language because you’ve come to appreciate the people who speak it.
+So you get more bang for your buck!
+Culture is expertly woven into your lesson and you come away appreciating more of the language.

-Because of the volume of content involved, you might actually be at a loss on where to start or where to go next.
-You can feel bombarded with so many choices and end up indecisive about which Pathway to stick with.
+Because of the volume of content involved, you might be at a loss on where to start or where to go next.
+You can feel bombarded with so many choices, kind of like the “Netflix Effect,” when you spend more time browsing through titles than watching the movie.

 For example, in the Spanish program, you’ll have lessons that deal with elements of Peruvian Spanish, Puerto Rican Spanish, Mexican Spanish and European Spanish.
 Do you want to go through each one of them, or just one?
 And if just one, which one?